Natural Baby Life logo (480 x 130)

 • As your baby gets more teeth, continue to practice routine dental care to include flossing and practice spitting to prevent swallowing toothpaste.

-• As baby becomes a toddler, continue to brush your child’s teeth or closely monitor their teeth brushing to ensure it’s done properly.
+• As your baby becomes a toddler, continue to brush their teeth or closely monitor their teeth brushing to ensure it’s done properly.
 For kids 3+ you can begin to use a pea sized amount of toothpaste to brush teeth twice daily.

 In addition to the steps outlined above, be sure to schedule a visit with the pediatric dentist of your choice by age 1 to assess baby’s oral health and to understand how best to care for tiny teeth.
 Other ways to prevent oral health complications include some dental care “no-no’s” like: